cmanche/487Project/README.md

 ### Score Tracking:
 - Introduced registers for Player 1 (score1_reg) and Player 2 (score2_reg) scores.
+- Meant for change to be displayed with player1 populating left four LED's, but ran into complications

 ### Updated scores when the ball passes either paddle:
 - Left paddle miss: Increment Player 2's score.